layilin/SP23-33852/content/_excerpts/fire.md

 - All, all must perish; nor shalt thou preserve
 - Wherewith to feed thy little orphan-throng.
 [90]

-- OH, may the Cane-isles know few nights, like this!
+- OH, may the Cane-isles know few nights, like this!...

-...

 ---